-- To help the family understand their child’s specific needs and to provide parents with support and educational guidelines to facilitate their child’s growth and development.
+- Help the family understand their child’s specific needs and to provide parents with support and educational guidelines to facilitate their child’s growth and development.
 Strategies to improve outcomes that have been identified by the family, are offered maintained on a regular basis, such as weekly.
 Caregivers share in the strategies utilized and are active in repeating the strategies on a daily basis.
 Children then are able to experience the befits of the strategies every day during their typical routines.

 Services Provided Include: